honbul/localRAGstudio/README.md

 - `GEMINI_CLI_CMD_JSON`: Gemini CLI JSON command (default `gemini -o json`)
 - `GEMINI_CLI_CMD_STREAM`: Gemini CLI streaming JSON command (default `gemini -o stream-json`)
 - `GEMINI_TIMEOUT`: Gemini timeout seconds (default `180`)

+## WSL path helper

+If you run the backend in WSL but browse on Windows, use the WSL path helper button to convert a Windows path like `C:\\Users\\you\\Docs` to `/mnt/c/Users/you/Docs` for the Source path field.

 ## Tips